-Related to the run-off portfolio of Maas Lloyd, strategic including cost risk were critical risk factors on the mid- to long-term horizon as one of the key challenges for Maas Lloyd is to align the cost levels of the organisation with the development of the business volume.
+Related to the run-off portfolio of Maaslloyd, strategic including cost risk were critical risk factors on the mid- to long-term horizon as one of the key challenges for Maaslloyd is to align the cost levels of the organisation with the development of the business volume.
 Using a relatively flexible organization and variable costs as much as possible are important mitigations in that regard.

-Underwriting new business provides a clear risk mitigating effect in that regard: With the Omnibus 2 project Maas Lloyd has increased the business volume and service activity.
+Underwriting new business provides a clear risk mitigating effect in that regard: Maaslloyd has increased the business volume and service activity.
 The new business activities have the same objective as acquiring run-off portfolios but provide a more controlled and fluent (more predictable timing) growth path than the one resulting from acquisitions of run-off portfolios.

-The key changes to the risk profile of Maas Lloyd as a result of accepting new business is that inherently the strategic risk profile of the company changes.
+The key changes to the risk profile of Maaslloyd as a result of accepting new business is that inherently the strategic risk profile of the company changes.
 Furthermore:

-- Market risk slightly increases (due to injection of capital via Real Estate) - Underwriting risk (non-life) increases and premium risk is added - Counterparty default risks increases (due to the reinsurance strategy)
+- Market risk slightly increases (due to injection of capital via Real Estate in 2021) - Underwriting risk (non-life) increases and premium risk is added - Counterparty default risks increases (due to the reinsurance strategy)